IvyBrandyn/tic-tac-toe/README.txt

 TIC TAC TOE CHALLENGE README
-    This is a coding challenge that I completed for the PlusOne Robotics interview process
+    This is a coding challenge that I completed for an interview process

 SETUP
     Local setup will assume you're running MacOS X, Windows 10, or Ubuntu 20.04.